locationtech/geomesa/docs/user/kafka/index_config.rst

 is still a fast operation.

 For more advanced use-cases, additional in-memory index structures can be created to satisfy non-spatial queries.
-This can be enabled by setting the ``kafka.cache.cqengine.indices`` data store parameter.
+This can be enabled by setting the ``kafka.index.cqengine`` data store parameter.
 The value should be a comma-delimited list of ``name:type``, where `name` is an attribute name and `type` is a CQEngine index type.
 See :ref:`in_memory_index` for more information.
 Note that when using CQEngine, the default geometry will not be indexed without an explicit configuration (e.g. ``geom:geometry`` in the parameter value).
 In addition, CQEngine may require more processing than the standard index.

 As an example, consider the schema ``name:String,age:Int,dtg:Date,*geom:Point:srid=4326``.
-To create an index on each attribute, you could set ``kafka.cache.cqengine.indices`` to ``name:radix,age:default,dtg:navigable,geom:geometry``.
+To create an index on each attribute, you could set ``kafka.index.cqengine`` to ``name:radix,age:default,dtg:navigable,geom:geometry``.
 See :ref:`in_memory_index` for an explanation of the index types.